compbiolabucf/omicsGAN/README.md

 **Command**

-omicsGAN.py, total number of update(K), first omics dataset, second omics dataset, interaction network, label \
+omicsGAN.py, total number of update(K), first omics dataset, second omics dataset, interaction network \
 For example, to generate synthtic mRNA and miRNA expression using our provided dataset, users have to use the following command

-*Sample command:* omicsGAN.py 5 mRNA.csv miRNA.csv bipartite_targetscan_gene.csv label.csv
+*Sample command:* omicsGAN.py 5 mRNA.csv miRNA.csv bipartite_targetscan_gene.csv

 For any concern or further assistance, contact t.ahmed@knights.ucf.edu